 To provide a little guidance, you can focus on programs in the order listed below:

 - Programs you have interviewed with in the past.
 It helps to have established prior history with a program, the better they know you, the better your chances of obtaining an offer during SOAP.

 - Fresh programs.
 These are programs you have not applied to this application season.

 - Programs you have applied to in the past.
 These are programs you have applied to this season but did not receive any word from the program.

 You should avoid:

-- Programs you were rejected by during the Main Residency Match Season
+- Programs that rejected you during the Main Residency Match Season

 - Programs you do not qualify for based on your professional background and the program’s requirements

 It is incredibly important that you only apply to residency programs with requirements you fulfill.
 Some requirements to consider are USMLE exam scores, IMG vs US medical graduate, Visas, Time Since Graduation, etc.